lbeder/crypto-scanner/README.md

 # crypto-watcher

-Crypto Watcher is a privacy-oriented tool used to track ETH and token balances across multiple addresses and groups (ledgers).
+Crypto Watcher is a privacy-focused tool designed to help you keep track of your Ethereum and token balances across multiple addresses and ledgers.
+With support for importing external assets and pricing them in USD or other assets like ETH, it's the perfect tool for managing your entire portfolio.

-All the data is stored locally in an AES256 encrypted database.
+What sets Crypto Watcher apart from other similar tools is its approach to data retrieval.
+Instead of fetching your balances from a centralized API, which can compromise your privacy and security, Crypto Watcher uses an RPC URL (`http://localhost:8545` by default) to retrieve your data.
+This means that your balances are requested directly from your local machine, and your sensitive information remains completely private and secure.

+By using this approach, Crypto Watcher ensures that your data is never transmitted over the internet or stored on a third-party server.
+This greatly reduces the risk of data breaches and ensures that you have complete control over your cryptocurrency portfolio.

+What's more, all the data is stored in an AES256 encrypted database, ensuring that your sensitive information remains protected even if your device is compromised.
+With its robust security features and intuitive interface, Crypto Watcher is the ideal choice for privacy-conscious users who want to keep their cryptocurrency investments safe and secure.

 ## Installation